 Plug-n-Play Part – 4: How Fast I need to Charge my xEV & DC Fast Charging Global Battle

-India being Glocal Market (global quality & local ) and so is Super Value Conscious Indian consumer, when it comes to Electric Vehicle’s, quickest questions comes to one’s mind are high initial cost of vehicle followed by inadequate availability of charging infra followed by time to recharge xEVs & performance etc and so on....
+India being Glocal Market (global quality & local ) and so is Super Value Conscious Indian consumer, when it comes to Electric Vehicle’s, quickest questions comes to one’s mind are high initial cost of vehicle followed by inadequate availability of charging infra followed by time to recharge xEVs & etc and so on....

 What exactly is charger & how fast one need to charge?

-All batteries use DC Current for charging & discharging, however we have only AC power coming from grid & power utilities, this AC from grid first needs to be converted to DC to charge the batteries, for which we need AC/DC converter.
+All batteries use DC Current for charging & discharging, however we have only AC coming from grid & power utilities, this AC from grid first needs to be converted to DC to charge the batteries, for which we need AC/DC converter.
 This AC/DC converter along with associated electronics is primarily what’s known as “Charger”

 Chargers can either be integrated into the cars known as “On-board Charger (OBC)” or they can be external to the xEV predominantly known as “Fast Chargers”.
 Most xEVs have a small OBC which enables typical level-1 or Level -2 charging at home which normally adds 3-5 miles & 10-20 range per/hr, respectively.
 An external charger that does the AC/DC conversion is a lot bigger, heavier, more complex and expensive than an OBC, but it is also a lot faster.
 That is why they are usually referred to as ‘DC Fast Chargers’ or just ‘Fast Chargers’, at times people do call DCFC as “Level -3 Chargers” also but it’s a wrong terminology.